paveloom/paveloom.dev/content/pensieve/how-to-host-a-vpn-using-wireguard.md

 in a terminal (if you rent a server), checking your router settings (if you're hosting at home), or using other means.

-During the installation, WireGuard will ask you to create a client.
+During the installation, the script will ask you to create a client.
 You will be able to add or revoke clients later by rerunning the script.
 Give the client a name, then choose their IPs in the interface (defaults are fine).
 You will now have a QR code printed in the terminal and a configuration file created in the current working directory.
 Share these with a client so they can connect to the server.
 Here are instructions for a client:

 First, [install](https://www.wireguard.com/install) WireGuard.
 Then,
 - Linux: copy (as root) the configuration file to `/etc/wireguard/wg0.conf`, restart the service using `sudo systemctl restart wg-quick@wg0`;